 The Company's investments in marketable securities are in marketable debt securities classified as obligations of U.S. government agencies.
-The amortized cost, gross unrealized holding gains and losses and fair value of the Company's investment in the obligations of U.S. government agencies as of December 31, 2006 and 2005, were as follows:
+The amortized cost, gross unrealized holding gains and losses and fair value of the Company's investment in the obligations of U.S. government agencies as of December 31, 2007 and 2006, were as follows:

-2006 2005
+2007 2006

-Amortized cost \$ 1,116,963 \$ 9,570,271
+Amortized cost \$ 99,714 \$ 1,116,963

-Gross unrealized holding gains 2,727 1,140
+Gross unrealized holding gains 0 2,727

-Gross unrealized holding losses (9,586) (119,576)
+Gross unrealized holding losses (217) (9,586)

-Fair value \$ 1,110,104 \$ 9,451,835
+Fair value \$ 99,497 \$ 1,110,104

 In May 2006, the Company sold \$5.6 million of marketable debt securities in advance of their scheduled maturities to partially fund the purchase of TGI.
 The Company recognized a loss of \$46,000 on these securities sold in advance of their scheduled maturities.
-There were no sales of marketable debt securities in advance of scheduled maturities of available-for-sale marketable debt securities during 2005 or 2004.
-The fair value and amortized cost of marketable debt securities at December 31, 2006, by contractual maturity, are shown below.
+There were no sales of marketable debt securities in advance of scheduled maturities of available-for-sale marketable debt securities during 2007.
+The fair value and amortized cost of marketable debt securities at December 31, 2007, by contractual maturity, are shown below.
 Actual maturities may differ from the contractual maturities because borrowers may have the right to call or prepay obligations with or without call or prepayment penalties.

-At December 31, 2006 Fair Value Amortized Cost Due after three months through one year \$1,110,104 \$1,117,684 Due after one year through five years \$1,110,104 \$1,117,684
+At December 31, 2007 Fair Value Amortized Cost Due after three months through one year \$ - - \$ Due after one year through five years 99,49 \$ 99,49 7 99,714 5 99,714

-Gross unrealized losses on investment securities and the fair value of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position, at December 31, 2006, were as follows:
+Gross unrealized losses on investment securities and the fair value of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position, at December 31, 2007, were as follows:

-Less than 1 2 months 12 months or more Total Unrealized Losses Fair Value Unrealized Losses Fair Value Unrealized Losses Fair Value Available for Sale: Obligations of US government agencies \$(9,586) \$1,110,104 \$(9,586) \$1,110,104
+Less than 12 2 months 12 months or more Tota ıl Unrealized Losses Fair Value Unrealized Losses Fair Value Unrealized Losses Fair Value Available for Sale: Certificate of Deposit \$(217) \$99,497 \$(217) \$99,497

-The unrealized losses on investments in obligations of U.S. government agencies were caused by interest rate increases.
-The contractual terms of these investments do not permit the issuer to settle the securities at a price less than the amortized cost of the investment.
-Because the Company has the ability and intent to hold these investments until a market price recovery or maturity, these investments are not considered other-than-temporarily impaired.
+The contractual term of this investment does not permit the issuer to settle the security at a price less than the amortized cost of the investment.
+Because the Company has the ability and intent to hold this investment until a market price recovery or maturity, these investments are not considered other-than-temporarily impaired.